Ia Langhammer

 Maria Christina "Ia" Langhammer (born 13 August 1962 in Stockholm) is a Swedish singer and actor.

 Langhammer studied at Swedish National Academy of Mime and Acting until 1989.
 In 1998 she received a Guldbagge Award for her role as Berit in the film Hela härligheten.

+She played an overbearing mother-in-law in Thank You, I'm Sorry (2023), for which she was nominated for a Guldbagge Award for Best Supporting Actress.